X-ray Thomson scattering absolute intensity from the f-sum rule in the imaginary-time domain: Results

 In Fig.~\ref{fig:NIF}a), we show an XRTS signal (solid green) that has been obtained for warm dense beryllium at the NIF by D\"oppner \emph{et al.}~\cite{Tilo_Nature_2023}.
 Capsules with an outer layer of beryllium and a core of air were compressed using 184 laser beams of the NIF and an additional 8 laser beams where used as backlighters to generate the x-rays for the scattering diagnostics.
-The created conditions at $t=0.48$~ns after peak x-ray emission were diagnosed to be at a temperature of $T=119\pm10/50\,$eV and a density of $n=1.9\pm0.2\times10^{24}\,$cm$^{-3}$ corresponding to five-fold compression of solid beryllium~\cite{Tilo_Nature_2023}.
+The created conditions at $t=0.48$~ns after peak x-ray emission were diagnosed to be at a temperature of $T=119^{+10}_{-50}\,$eV and a density of $n=1.9\pm0.2\times10^{24}\,$cm$^{-3}$ corresponding to five-fold compression of solid beryllium~\cite{Tilo_Nature_2023}.
+In addition, the dashed blue and dotted red curves correspond to two model SIFs taken from the original Ref.~\cite{Tilo_Nature_2023} and the more recent analysis by B\"ohme \emph{et al.}~\cite{boehme2023evidence}, respectively.

 A practical obstacle regarding the evaluation of Eq.~(\ref{eq:final}) is given by the limited frequency range of the detector.
 In practice, we symmetrically truncate the integration range for the two-sided Laplace transform of $I(\mathbf{q},\omega)$ [Eq.~(\ref{eq:Laplace})] at $\pm x$.
 In Fig.~\ref{fig:NIF}b), we show the convergence of the thus determined, properly normalized static structure factor $S_{ee}(\mathbf{q})=F_{ee}(\mathbf{q},0)$ with $x$.
-The solid green curve has been computed without taking into account the impact of $R(\omega)$ [i.e., setting $\mathcal{L}[R(\omega)]\equiv 1$ in Eq.~(\ref{eq:final})], whereas the dashed blue curve is based on the full evaluation of Eq.~(\ref{eq:final}).
-Both curves exhibit the same qualitative behavior and converge around $S_{ee}(\mathbf{q})=1$ in the limit of large $x$.
-This is indeed the expected value for $S_{ee}(\mathbf{q})$ of Be in the single-particle limit of large $q$ at these conditions, which nicely confirms our approach.
-Finally, the dotted red curve has been obtained by truncating the SIF around $y=\pm150\,$eV.
-This is motivated by the unclear shape of the wings of the depicted model for $R(\omega)$, which only slowly decay for large $\omega$.
-We find that the truncation leads to a normalization that is located between the green and blue results.
-This clearly illustrates the practical impact of the SIF onto the interpretation of XRTS experiments, and highlights the need for improved source function characterization~\cite{MacDonald_POP_2022} for future experiments.
+The solid green curve has been computed without taking into account the impact of $R(\omega)$ [i.e., setting $\mathcal{L}[R(\omega)]\equiv 1$ in Eq.~(\ref{eq:final})], whereas the dashed blue and dotted red curves are based on the full evaluation of Eq.~(\ref{eq:final}) using the two different model SIFs.
+Empirically, we observe an exponential convergence of $S_{ee}(\mathbf{q})$ with the integration range that is well reproduced by the ansatz

+where $A$, $B$ and $C$ are free parameters.
+The corresponding fits are included as the solid black curves, and are in very good agreement with the input data for $x\gtrsim500\,$eV.
+The slight dip for $x\gtrsim1000\,$eV is likely an artefact due to a spurious small bump in the measured XRTS signal, see panel a).